Prof-ThiagoOliveira/blog/content/post/2020-12-16-expressions/index.md

 # Introduction

-Expressions are combinations of operators, values (constants), and variables which are arranged according to the rules established througout the code.
-Thus, every expression is any part of a statement that returns a value, as in the follow example:
+Expressions in C++ are fundamental constructs made up of operators, constants, and variables, following the language's syntactical rules.
+Every expression is a segment of a code that returns a value.
+For instance:

 <img src="exp1.png" width="320px" style="display: block; margin: auto;" />

-This statement creates a box to store the value of $x$ and another to store the value of $y$, which is equal to the expression $x$ plus 13 ($y=23$).
-Now consider a more complex statement:
+This example demonstrates the creation of variables to store values: a box for $x$ and another for $y$, where $y$ equals the expression $x + 13$ (thus, $y = 23$).
+Now, let's delve into a more complex example:

 <img src="exp2.png" width="500px" style="display: block; margin: auto;" />

-This statment consists of three expressions:
+This statement encompasses three expressions:
 <div class="div-1">
 * The results of the expression $3 - x$ is stored in the variable $y$
 * The expression $y = 3 - x$ returns the value of $y$, and it is stored in the variable $v$
 * The results of the expression $y \times \left(\frac{v}{5} + x\right)$ is stored in the variable $z$
 </div>

-Remember that multiplication and division occur before addition and subtraction.
-Ex.:
+It's essential to remember the precedence of operations: multiplication and division are executed before addition and subtraction.
+For example:
 ```
 1-3*4 = -11
 2/3-4*2/3 = -2
 2/3-4/4*2/3 = 0
 ```

-The **operator precedente** dictates the order of evaluation of operators in an expression.
-In C, each operator has a fixed priority order to be executed or precedence in relation to other operators.
-As multiplication or division has higher precedence than addition and subtraction, in the expression $\frac{2}{4}-3+ 4 \times 6$, firstly the subexpressions $\frac{2}{4}$ and $4 \times 6$ will be evaluated (Step 1 in the Figure 1), and then addition and subtraction (Step 2 in the Figure 1).
-Note that multiplication and division, or addition and subtraction have same precedente, then tey are evaluated from left to right due to its associativity.
+**Operator precedence** in `C++` determines the sequence of operations in an expression.
+Operators have a specific order of execution relative to others.
+For instance, in the expression $\frac{2}{4} - 3 + 4 \times 6$, the subexpressions $\frac{2}{4}$` and `$4 \times 6$ are calculated first, followed by the addition and subtraction.
+When operators have the same precedence, their associativity dictates the order - either left-to-right or right-to-left.

 <div class="figure" style="text-align: center">
 <img src="exp3.png" alt="Precedence order" width="300px" />
 <p class="caption">Precedence order</p>
 </div>

-**Associativity** defines the order in which operators of the same precedence are evaluated in an expression, and it can be either from left to right or right to left (Figure 2).
-Generally, addition, subtraction, multiplication, and division operators are usually left-associative while assignment operators are typically right-associative.
-Besides, there are operators that have no defined behavior when used in sequence over an expression, and they are called as non-associative (Figure 2).
-Note that when we include parentheses, we can force an expression to be right-associative rather than left-associative as usual.
+**Associativity** specifies the order of operations for operators with the same precedence level.
+It can be left-to-right or right-to-left.
+Typically, addition, subtraction, multiplication, and division are left-associative, while assignment operators are right-associative.
+Some operators are non-associative, meaning their behaviour is undefined if used sequentially in an expression.
+Parentheses can alter the default associativity, enforcing a specific order.

 <div class="figure" style="text-align: center">
 <img src="exp4.png" alt="Example of left-associative, right-associative, and non-associative" width="800px" />